AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - AppSec: A program (not software) of security-minded, long-term activities to keep your software secure.
 	- Do we perform threat modeling on each design?
 	- Do we check for security considerations at PRs?
 How?
 	- The program is FORMALIZED.
 They're official, mandatory.
-No one skips or takes s
+No one skips or takes shortcuts.
+- AppSec goals: Some use OWASP, SAMM, BSIMM as a starting point and tweak from there.
+- Create an Application Inventory that has all of your APIs, databases, applications, assets, etc.
+-

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?